 If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD, the AP MLD shall treat the multi-link (re)setup as a failure and shall not accept any requested links.

-The Link ID subfield of the STA Control field of the Per-STA Profile subelement for the AP corresponding to a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.
+(#6400)The Link ID subfield of the STA Control field of the Per-STA Profile subelement for the AP corresponding to a link is set to the link ID of the AP affiliated with the AP MLD that is operating on that link.

-Each Per-STA Profile subelement included in the Basic variant Multi-Link element carried in the (Re)Association Request frame shall not include another Basic variant Multi-Link element.
+A Per-STA Profile subelement included in the Basic variant Multi-Link element carried in the (Re)Association Request frame shall not include another Basic variant Multi-Link element.

 A STA affiliated with an MLD shall include a Basic variant Multi-Link element containing the MLD MAC address of the MLD with which the STA is affiliated in the Authentication frame that it transmits.